Desvelad0/portfolio/content/projects/Wazuh.md

 In this post I have successfully installed and configured Wazuh index, server and dashboard.
 I thought installing the server and the dashboard to the same host could cause some problems, but I haven't had any issues with my first five agents.
 Initially I was going to do even more things than covered here, but for this to be more digestible, I thought it best to wrap it up here and continue in more posts later with things such as:

 - Adding pfSense to Wazuh
+- Making separate groups for servers and workstations
 - Enabling VirusTotal integration
 - Looking into configuring active response
-- Coming up with a better way to set my manager's IP
+- Coming up with a better way to set my manager's IP for agents (FQDN perhaps?)

 For now, thank you for reading my post!